DENTAL SEALANTS FOR KIDS

 Studies on patients from age 6 through 25 have even shown that, with proper care, dental sealants can last a lifetime.

 We’ll review the condition of your child’s sealants each visit to be aware of any wear that may have occurred over time.
+It’s a good way to look forward in your dental care.

 Dental Sealants FAQ